Reckless Tortuga: Park It Up

+Neurotica

 The protagonist, Mitchell (Morgan Krantz) suffers from neuroticism and exhibits high levels of anxiety, moodiness, and jealousy.
 A regular situation is over analyzed and the audience is taken through Mitchell's train of thought in the form of a visual depiction and monologue.
 Then an unexpected or surprising outcome occurs either through the protagonist's actions or inaction.
 The series started on March 27, 2012.